MadMatcher/MadLib/docs/MadLib-Technical-Guide.md

 We now describe the core functions that you can combine to create a variety of EM workflows.

 ### create_features()

-This function analyzes your data and creates combinations of tokenizers and similarity functions.
-Let's break down how it works:
+This function uses heuristics that analyzes the columns of Tables A and B to create a set of features.
+The features uses a combination of similarity functions and tokenizers.
+See here for a brief discussion of similarity functions and tokenizers for MadLib.

 ```python
 def create_features(